Ben Stiller Net Worth

-To date, Ben has written, starred in, directed or produced over 50 films.
-Just as an actor, his films have grossed more than $6.4 billion at the worldwide box office.
-He has won many awards for his work including several MTV Movie Awards, and a Teen Choice Award.
-Ben Stiller is a charter member of "The Frat Pack", a group of actors who have worked together on many theatrical comedy productions.
-This group includes Jack Black, Will Ferrell, Vince Vaughn, Owen Wilson, Luke Wilson and Steve Carell.
+To date, Ben has written, starred in, directed or produced more than 50 films.
+As an actor, his films have grossed more than $6.4 billion at the worldwide box office.
+He has won many awards for his work, including several MTV Movie Awards and a Teen Choice Award.
+Ben Stiller is a charter member of "The Frat Pack," a group of actors who have worked together on many theatrical comedy productions.
+This group includes Jack Black, Will Ferrell, Vince Vaughn, Owen Wilson, Luke Wilson, and Steve Carell.

 Ben was diagnosed with Lyme disease in 2010 and diagnosed with prostate cancer in June 2014.
 After a successful surgery, he was given a cancer-free status in September 2014.